 The problem is that you are asking the wrong question.
 It shouldn’t be about engagement on any level.
 It should be about building a community, and so allowing people to regularly interact with yourself and others through your blog.
 Fostering a sense of community is the best thing you can do for your website, no matter how you choose to do it.

 WordPress makes this pretty easy.
-There are plugins that have been designed for just that purpose, offering you multiple ways to go about doing it.
+There are free WordPress plugins that have been designed for just that purpose, offering you multiple ways to go about doing it.
 These five are must-haves.

 1. MyBlogU WordPress Plugin